szaguldo-kamaz/wysiwyg-iloc/README.md

 ![move](https://user-images.githubusercontent.com/86873213/169096483-7b093dd0-dec5-4b11-aea6-27626fd298e0.gif)

-For gathering the raw pose data HTC Vive trackers were used.
+For gathering the raw pose data HTC Vive Trackers / Controllers were used.
 The WIL system transforms the raw pose data to be aligned with the real space (previously calibrated) and generates the image to be projected.
 Raw pose data sources supported: SteamVR, [libsurvive](https://github.com/cntools/libsurvive), ROS messages, UDP packets (see "RemoteUDP" files).
 See *wil_config.py* for configuring which one to use.
 IDs of the trackers (LHR-xxxxxxxx) you want to use should be listed in *wil_config.py*.
-Vive controllers should also work.
+Buttons on the Vive Controller are also supported.

 Calibration is very simple and easy, just run *wil_calibration_with_floorproj.py*, and you should see something similar: